-The Last Davy Crockett Home Restored by Sashco
+The Last Home Of Davy Crockett Now Restored.

-Sashco, The Log Home Maintenance Experts, and the Little Rock Eagle Scouts were proud to restore the historic last home of Davy Crockett.
+The Little Rock Eagle Scouts and Sashco proudly restored the last home of Davy Crockett.

-Davy Crockett—historic legend, pioneer, politician, and American hero.
-The very name Davy Crockett brings forth timeless images of America’s historic past.
-For years, Davy Crockett and his fellow frontiersman have marked the pages of history and inspired the playtime parody for little lads.
+In addition to being a historical legend, pioneer, politician, and American hero, the very name Davy Crockett evokes a timeless image of America’s history.
+For years, Davy Crockett and his fellow frontiersman have contributed to our past and inspired a playtime parody for young boys.

-The cabin now serves as a memorial to him and as a frontier museum.
-Davy Crockett’s mother is also buried at this location, behind the cabin.
-Within the cabin are original artifacts that have been preserved all these years and many of the original logs date back to the 1820’s.
+This cabin is now a memorial to him and a frontier museum.
+Davy Crockett’s mother is also buried behind the cabin.
+If you look inside, you will see original artifacts that have been preserved and many original logs from the 1820s.